Ola Hudson: Biography

-Hudson was born Ola Oliver in Los Angeles, California, on October 12, 1946.
+Of African American heritage, Hudson was born Ola J. Oliver in Los Angeles, California, on October 12, 1946.
 As a young adult, she studied at the Lester Horton School of Modern Dance.
 She also studied with dancers Bella Lewitzsky and Linda Gold.
 She then went to study at the Institute of Dance in Paris, at Le Loft in Switzerland and the Max Rivers School in London.